christianityorigins/website/blog/_posts/2015-01-01-ethnic-particularism.md

 Ditch the color.
 Rebrand hard.

+- Only ever identify with your ethnic group (Italian/Polish/German/English, etc)
-- Mutt?
-Call yourself Celto-Germanic, or Anglo-Germanic, etc.
+- If you're a mutt call yourself Celto-Germanic, or Anglo-Germanic, etc.
 - Half-Slav, half-Latin?
 Slavo-Italic.
 - Whatever your actual mix — own the subtype.

 You exit the guilt matrix instantly.

 Then tribal advocacy becomes morally defensible because it’s no longer “White supremacy theater.”
-It’s just one specific tribe doing what every other tribe does openly and without apology.

-No other European will think of themself as your spokesperson/representtive/ambassador, nor the the judge of your behavior relative to their set commandments of white behavior.
+Most importantly, no other European will ever again think of themself as your spokesperson/representtive/ambassador, nor the the judge of your behavior relative to their set commandments of white behavior.

+It’s just one specific tribe doing what every other tribe does openly and without apology, and is morally defensible.

 **The Moral Justifications**